jmuyskens/house_of_leaves/README.md

 house_of_leaves
 ===============

-This is a browser extension for Chrome, however the javascript is most likely reusable as a greasemonkey script.
+This is a browser extension for Chrome, however the javascript is reusable as a greasemonkey script.

-I've implented coloring of the words "house" and "minotaur." <del>Strikethroughs are also colored red</del>, but in the book, only the text is red while the strikethough line is black.
-Implementing this is far more complicated than I have time for at the moment.
-It would probably involve floating a div over the word in question.
+I've implented coloring of the words "house" and "minotaur." <del>Strikethroughs are also colored lime green</del>, but in the book, they were red with seemingly no regard for colorblind usability.
 Have fun.

 Installation
 ============